Mermaid-Chart/vscode-mermaid-preview/README.md

 This extension contributes the following settings:

 - `mermaidChart.baseUrl`: This points to the instance of mermaid chart you are running, for the public service this is `https://www.mermaidchart.com/`.
+- `mermaid.vscode.dark`: Defines the theme used for Mermaid diagrams when VS Code is in dark mode.
+- `mermaid.vscode.light`: Defines the theme used for Mermaid diagrams when VS Code is in light mode.
+By setting these options in your VS Code settings, you can customize the appearance of Mermaid diagrams to match your preferred theme.

 ## Release Notes